How to intercept and read network requests in Puppeteer

 } catch {

-// A redirect or a body already consumed elsewhere throws here.
-Skip it.
+// a redirect or a body already consumed elsewhere throws here. skip it.

 }